Trusted Washington, DC Medical Malpractice Lawyers

 - Anesthesia errors.
 Proper use of anesthesia is complicated: too little and the patient feels every move the doctor makes, too much and the patient could potentially slip into a coma.
 We work with clients who have suffered harm because of local and general anesthesia errors.

 - Emergency room errors.
 Emergency rooms are chaotic places, and the medical personnel and staff who work in them are often fatigued and overworked.
-Paulson & Nace advocates on behalf of patients whose conditions were missed or exacerbated because of an emergency room mistake.
+Paulson & Nace’s medical malpractice attorneys advocate on behalf of patients whose conditions were missed or exacerbated because of an emergency room mistake.

 - Healthcare providers under the influence.
-Prescription drug abuse is a growing problem in Washington, D.C., and West Virginia – a problem which extends, sadly, to the very people we trust with our lives.
+Prescription drug abuse is a growing problem in Washington, DC – a problem which extends, sadly, to the very people we trust with our lives.
 If you were treated by a medical professional who was under the influence of drugs or alcohol, we may be able to help.

 - Dangerous drugs.
-More and more prescription medications are entering the market without undergoing proper testing.
-Paulson & Nace has extensive experience taking on drug liability cases and knows how to build a winning case for patients who were injured because of dangerous drugs.
+Increasingly, prescription medications are entering the market without undergoing proper testing.
+Our DC medical malpractice lawyers have extensive experience taking on drug liability cases and knows how to build a winning case for patients who were injured because of dangerous drugs.